 To make remembering these passwords easier, most employees will either use easy-to-remember passwords or even use the same password across multiple accounts.
 In fact, 80% of employees between the age of 18 and 30 tend to reuse their passwords.
 Instead of exposing yourself to the risk of data exfiltration once hackers gain access to the passwords of such employees, why not embrace using single sign-on security solutions?

-Here is some more information about single sign-on solutions and the benefits that they have in store for your organization.
+Here is some more information about single sign-on solutions to prevent data exfoliation and the benefits that they have in store for your organization.